eleanor-clifford/ellie.clifford.lol/blog/0019-womens-sports/index.md

 I'll wager that it is simply "who can stay alive the longest", which, last time I checked, women were winning by a huge margin.
-This doesn't do so well as entertainment, but there are other simple sports already in contention in which women hold the title---for instance certain forms of gymnastics.
+This doesn't do so well as entertainment, but there are other simple sports already in contention in which women hold the title --- for instance certain forms of gymnastics.
 Even in running, there are indications that for ultra-long marathons (200 miles or more), women may have [an advantage](https://runrepeat.com/state-of-ultra-running).